 Testing Irregularities Detection Activities: Statistical Analysis (Data Forensics)

-During and after online test administrations, HIDOE does multiple analyses on student assessments.
+During and after online test administrations, HIDOE conducts multiple analyses on student assessments.
 These analyses help the state in detecting testing irregularities.
 Online testing permits detailed analyses of the response times of testing students and can detect testing anomalies.
 An anomaly may be detected when testing students obtain very different response times from most other students.
 Extreme response patterns will be monitored.
 For example, on occasion, students may proceed quickly through a test, answering all questions correctly and using much less time than would be normal or appropriate.
 These students may well be “harvesting” test questions to facilitate cheating at a later time.
 In other situations, it may be detected that students are taking much longer than would be normal or appropriate, in which case, the HIDOE may, through the analysis of test data, identify the situation and diagnose the anomaly.

 Here are the kinds of questions that data forensics methods help answer: